 Today Namba Taxi is the leading passenger transportation company in our region.
-I am going to tell how we achieved the fault-tolerant architecture and why we can afford to lose any of our physical servers without the loss in architecture productivity.
+I will tell how we achieved the fault-tolerant architecture and why we can afford to lose any of our physical servers without the loss in architecture productivity.

 What are the existing types of taxi services so far?

 The first type is a private taxi or «bombila» or «bordurshik» in our slang.
-A driver has his own rules of how to survive in the taxi market, own rates and he works without intermediaries.
+Drivers have their own rules of how to survive in the taxi market and own rates, and they works without intermediaries.
 The second type of taxi service is a dispatching service.
 It may or may not be automated and use GPS-trackers and portable radios, or use other available means.
 The last generation of taxi service is an automated intermediary known as Uber.

 What our company is like?

-Our company is the service that is keen on automatization.
-Taking this into account, we try to catch up the Uber and during our work on the project we have acquired about 300 000 satisfied clients.
+Our company is a service that is keen on automatization.
+Taking this into account, we try to catch up the Uber, and during our work on the project, we have acquired about 300 000 satisfied clients.
 The number may seem small, but it is one-third of Bishkek, the capital of our country.
-We have 600 drivers online and we process more than 8000 orders per day.
+We have 600 drivers online, and we process more than 8000 orders per day.
 Our daily workload looks like this:

-I will tell how we managed to build the fault-tolerant architecture.
-I will also describe the experience of choosing the software for IP telephony, and how we managed to send the voice traffic via IP-telephony using this technology.
+I will tell you how we managed to build the fault-tolerant architecture.
+I will also describe the experience of choosing the software for IP telephony and how we managed to send the voice traffic via IP telephony using this technology.

 But let me start from the very beginning.

-The story began in 2011 when our CEO came to us and told that he wanted to open the taxi company in Bishkek.
-We started working, explained where to take servers, how to install them, and recommended the only existing player in the market of taxi service automatization.
+The story began in 2011 when our CEO came to us and told us that he wanted to open a taxi company in Bishkek.
+We started working, explained where to take servers, and how to install them, and recommended the only existing player in the market of taxi service automatization.

 The task was to allow the client to choose whether to call or to send a message to call a taxi.
 The old system looked the following way: